 Bio

 Amanda K. Chen is a specialist in the art and archaeology of the ancient Roman world.
-Her research interests include representations of transition and ambiguity in ancient Rome and Pompeii, as well as displays of identity (social, economic, gender) in the visual record.
-She has presented her research at numerous national and international conferences, such as the Archaeological Institute of America and the College Art Association.
+Her research investigates representations of transition, ambiguity, and identity in the material record and the archaeology of south and central Italy.
+She has published and presented her research at various national and international venues.
+Recent publications explore the meaning and dynamic nature of funerary monuments and domestic décor in ancient Campania.